shiftyrose/shifty/README.md

 `Originally Developed by: Innersloth`<br>

 #### Role Description
-The Morphling can shapeshift themselves into any player that was still alive at the end of the last meeting.<br>
+The Morphling can shapeshift themselves into any player that was still alive at the end of the last meeting.
 It is a renamed Shapeshifter role in vanilla Among Us.<br>

 ### Game Options
 |         Name        |                     Description                       |     Type     |  Default  |